RS-28 Sarmat

-The RS-28 Sarmat (РС-28 Сармат, named after the Sarmatians; NATO reporting name: SS-X-29 or SS-X-30), often unofficially called Satan II by some media outlets, is a Russian liquid-fueled, MIRV-equipped super-heavy intercontinental ballistic missile (ICBM) produced by the Makeyev Rocket Design Bureau since 2009.
-It is intended to replace the R-36M ICBM (SS-18 'Satan') in Russia's arsenal.
+The RS-28 Sarmat (РС-28 Сармат, named after the Sarmatians; NATO reporting name: SS-X-29 or SS-X-30), often colloquially referred to as Satan II by media outlets, is a three-stage Russian silo-based, liquid-fueled, HGV-capable and FOBS-capable super-heavy intercontinental ballistic missile (ICBM) produced by the Makeyev Rocket Design Bureau.
+It is intended to replace the Soviet R-36M ICBM in Russia's arsenal.

 The Sarmat is one of six new Russian strategic weapons unveiled by Russian president Vladimir Putin on 1 March 2018.
-The RS-28 Sarmat made its first test flight on 20 April 2022, and as of December 2021, the Russian government expected the missile to enter service in 2022.
+The RS-28 Sarmat made its first test flight on 20 April 2022.
 On 16 August 2022, a state contract was signed for the manufacture and supply of the Sarmat strategic missile system.
+The missile officially entered operational service in September 2023, as the world's longest range and most powerful extant ICBM system.
+Despite the Russian claims that the missile is on 'combat alert', since its 2022 flight test, it has experienced four failed tests, the most recent on 21 September 2024.

 History

 In February 2014, a Russian military official announced the Sarmat was expected to be ready for deployment around 2020.
-In May 2014 another official source suggested that the program was being accelerated, and that it would, in his opinion, constitute up to 100 percent of Russia's fixed land-based nuclear arsenal by 2021.
+In May 2014, another official source suggested that the program was being accelerated, and that it would, in his opinion, constitute up to 100 percent of Russia's fixed land-based nuclear arsenal by 2021.

 In late June 2015, it was reported that the production schedule for the first prototype of the Sarmat was slipping.
 The RS-28 Sarmat was expected to become operational in 2016.

 On 10 August 2016, Russia successfully tested the RS-28's first-stage engine named PDU-99.

 In early 2017, prototype missiles had been reportedly built and delivered to Plesetsk Cosmodrome for trials, but the test program was delayed to re-check key hardware components before initial launch.
-According to the commander of the Russian Strategic Forces Col. Gen. Sergei Karakayev, the RS-28 Sarmat would be deployed with the 13th Red Banner Rocket Division of the 31st Missile Army at Dombarovsky Air Base, Orenburg Oblast, and with the 62nd Red Banner Rocket Division of the 33rd Guards Rocket Army at Uzhur, Krasnoyarsk Krai, replacing the previous R-36M ICBMs currently located there.
+According to the commander of the Russian Strategic Forces Col. Gen. Sergey Karakayev, the RS-28 Sarmat would be deployed with the 13th Red Banner Rocket Division of the 31st Missile Army at Dombarovsky Air Base, Orenburg Oblast, and with the 62nd Red Banner Rocket Division of the 33rd Guards Rocket Army at Uzhur, Krasnoyarsk Krai, replacing the previous R-36M ICBMs currently located there.

 In late December 2017, the first successful launch test of the missile was carried out at the Plesetsk Cosmodrome in Arkhangelsk Oblast.
 According to the report, the missile flew several dozen kilometers and fell within the test range.

 On 1 March 2018, Russian president Vladimir Putin, in his annual address to the Federal Assembly, said that "the active phase of tests" of the missile had begun.
-Shortly after, an anonymous military source was cited as saying that the 2007 information about the Sarmat missile had been leaked to the West deliberately.
+Shortly after, an anonymous military source was cited as saying that the 2007 information about the Sarmat missile had been leaked to the U.S. deliberately.
 On 30 March 2018, the Russian Defence Ministry published a video showing the Sarmat performing its second successful test-launch at the Plesetsk Cosmodrome.